 - Storage management techniques

-Remember, an organization will always prefer someone with a graduate degree for a database administrator.
-Without a university degree, the chances of climbing up in the organization are extremely low.
+Remember, an organization will always prefer someone with a graduate degree as a database administrator.
+Without a university degree, the chances of climbing up in an organization are extremely low.

 There are several database management systems out there.
 I would recommend starting with either MS Access or MySQL.
-Both of these are easy to learn and you do not need to buy any expensive suite of software for them.
+Both of these are easy to learn, and you do not need to buy any expensive software for them.
 If you already have Office suite, then you would probably have access to MS Access as well.
 If you do not, get started with MySQL.
 It’s freely available.